fatalbert3390/amstech.co/index.md

 # AMS Tech Consulting

-### What We Do
+### What I Do

-We provide IT consulting and support services in Livingston county and throughout southeastern Michigan.
+I provide IT consulting and support services in Livingston county and throughout southeastern Michigan.

-We cater to both personal/home office and small business clients.
-Our aim is to give you a cost-effective solution that is free of gimmicks and shortcuts.
-We will work with you to give you an affordable solution and will always be upfront and honest.
+I cater to both personal/home office and small business clients.
+My aim is to give you a cost-effective solution that is free of gimmicks and shortcuts.
+I will work with you to give you an affordable solution and will always be upfront and honest.

-Give us a call (or use the Contact form) and we can talk about your needs and how we can cater a solution that is right for you!
+Contact me below and we can talk about your needs and how I can cater a solution that is right for you!

-## Services We Provide
+## Services I Provide

 - Computer repair
 - PC tune-ups